19kmunz/a3-persistence/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I hosted my site on heroku.
 What was better about using the service you chose as compared to Glitch?
 What (if anything) was worse?
 - **Tech Achievement 2**: I recieved 100% on lighthouse.
 Add screenshot
+- **Tech Achievement 3**: I used Sass for the first time!
+Even tho this is not in the tech achievements officially, it definitely took some work on my part.
+I chose to use pico.css as my css framework, btu when I found out that the color contrast on the blue theme was too low, I wanted to switch to the pink theme.
+I did not know how to modify this template at all!
+I looked in the docs and fi8gured out I had to use Sass.
+I installed sass with npm and starting working on hooking everything up.
+After some complaining about unknown disrectories and location of pico.css

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative